mani5h-agarwal/mani5h-agarwal/README.md

 ## Hello there 👋!
-My name is Manish Agarwal
+My name is Manish Agarwal-Application Developer and ML enthusiast

 <!--
 **mani5h-agarwal/mani5h-agarwal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.